Koladeadediji/Unemployment-Prices-In-India/README.md

 I started by importing the dataset from the source.
 The data contains columns for several columns like Area, Region, Estimated Unemployment Rate (%), Estimated Employed, Estimated Labour Participation, Frequency

 ### Data Cleaning and Transformation
-I performed Dta cleaning and transformation to ensure the consistency of the dataset.
+I performed Data cleaning and transformation to ensure the consistency of the dataset.
 This includes removing empty columns to make sure I am not processing a zero data, ensuring there's no outlier, also ensuring there's no duplicate data and the data was ready for processing.

  ### Analysis and Insights
 I conducted an in-depth analysis of the dataset to extract meaningful insights that could aid decision -making.
 This includes showing plots to better understand such as: